 Restructuring Massachusetts' health care delivery system requires a well-equipped health care workforce that practices at the top of its licenses.
-The shift to a population-based delivery model will increase the importance of and need for primary care clinicians, behavioral health providers, care coordinators, recovery coaches and certified peer specialists.
-The Commonwealth is experiencing a shortage of primary care clinicians, behavioral health providers and care coordinators, which it can address in part through student loan repayment programs and investments in primary care residency training.
+The shift to a population-based delivery model will increase the importance of and need for primary care, behavioral health and social work providers.
+The Commonwealth is experiencing a shortage of primary care and behavioral health providers, which it can address in part through student loan repayment programs and investments in primary care residency training.